 Oil and gas drilling toxic fumes exposure may cause health risks to West Virginia Fracking workers.
-NIOSH is investigating flowback operations which are believed to create toxins affecting breathing, neurological function, and possibly cause heart problems.
+NIOSH is investigating back flow operations, which are believed to create toxins affecting breathing and neurological function and possibly cause heart problems.

 West Virginia Natural Gas Injury Lawyer

 Toxic Fumes Created by Oil and Gas Drilling:

 The Robinette Legal Group, PLLC is dedicated to helping those oil and gas drilling workers and their neighbors exposed to chemicals or toxic fumes created during the typical drilling process.
 In addition, if there is a fire or explosion, the exposure to the workers and community can be even more severe.

 These toxic fumes can have a lasting impact on your health and future and can, over time, lead to breathing problems and lung disease.
 Therefore, it is vital for fracking workers to use all protective equipment provided by the company and to seek medical attention immediately for any injuries sustained by inhalation, including asthma symptoms.

 Wastewater ponds and condensate tanks release volatile organic compounds (VOCs), which can travel airborne from the site.
 Many of the chemicals used in fracking are known to cause cancer, and people living close to natural gas wells have higher risks of asthma, respiratory problems, and nervous system disorders.
 Thirty-five percent of the chemicals used in fracking are:

 - Endocrine-disrupting chemicals (EDCs) alter hormonal levels.

 - Leading to health issues such as infertility.